Telecommuting and Remote Work Policy

-For the entirety of this Staff Who Telecommute Policy, “employee” refers to a full-time or part-time USF staff member; “employee” does not refer to a USF faculty member or USF affiliate.
+For the entirety of this Telecommute and Remote Work Policy, “employee” refers to a full-time or part-time USF staff or faculty member; “employee” does not refer to a USF affiliate.

-Telecommuting may pose advantages for both the University and its employees, including increased productivity and performance, enhanced employee recruitment and retention, relief of on-campus space constraints, cost reduction, environmental sustainability, greater job satisfaction, and greater work-life balance.
+Telecommuting and remote work may pose advantages for both the University and its employees, including increased productivity and performance, enhanced employee recruitment and retention, relief of on-campus space constraints, cost reduction, environmental sustainability, crisis response, and greater work-life balance.
 Telecommuting is not an entitlement or University-wide benefit.
-Although some positions may require telecommuting, it is typically a voluntary work arrangement determined by employees’ supervisors in which eligible employees fulfill their job responsibilities at a site other than their onsite work location during regularly scheduled work hours for an indefinite or finite period.
-The scope of this policy covers voluntary telecommuting arrangements.
+Although some positions may require telecommuting or remote work, it is typically a voluntary work arrangement determined by employees’ supervisors and Vice Presidents/Deans in which eligible employees fulfill their job responsibilities at a site other than their onsite work location during regularly scheduled work hours for an indefinite or finite period.
+The scope of this policy covers voluntary telecommuting and remote work arrangements.

 Reason for Policy

-The intent of this policy is to provide procedural guidance to both employees and their supervisors when a voluntary telecommuting arrangement is requested.
+The intent of this policy is to provide procedural guidance to both employees and their supervisors when a voluntary telecommuting or remote work arrangement is requested.

 Who Should Read this Policy

-Employees who request a voluntary telecommuting arrangement, the President, Vice Presidents, Vice Provosts, Deans, and supervisors and Business Managers who supervise employees who want to telecommute.
-This policy is not applicable for USF faculty members or USF affiliates.
+Employees who request a voluntary telecommuting or remote work arrangement, the President, Vice Presidents, Vice Provosts, Deans, and supervisors and Business Managers who supervise employees who want to telecommute or work remotely.

-The University considers telecommuting to be a viable alternative work arrangement in cases where the individual employee, the job, and the supervisor are well suited to such an arrangement.
-Not all employees and positions are suitable for telecommuting.
-Suitability for telecommuting is based upon the individual employee as well as the employee’s position and is to be determined by the employee’s supervisor and approved per this policy.
-Informal telecommuting arrangements, such as temporarily working from home or working on the road during business travel, do not require the completion of USF’s Telecommuting Agreement.
-Formal telecommuting arrangements, which are long-term and/or reoccurring, require the completion of USF’s Telecommuting and Remote Work Agreement or if in the response to a campus crisis, the Temporary Telecommuting and Remote Work Agreement.
+The University considers telecommuting or remote work to be a viable alternative work arrangement in cases where the individual employee, the job, and the supervisor are well suited to such an arrangement.
+Not all employees and positions are suitable for telecommuting or remote work.
+Suitability for telecommuting or remote work is based upon the individual employee as well as the employee’s position and is to be determined by the employee’s supervisor and approved per this policy.
+Informal telecommuting or remote work arrangements, such working on the road during business travel, do not require the completion of USF’s Telecommuting and Remote Work Agreement.
+Formal telecommuting or remote work arrangements, which are long-term, short term and/or reoccurring, require the completion of USF’s Telecommuting and Remote Work Agreement or if in the response to a campus crisis, the Temporary Telecommuting and Remote Work Agreement.

-- An employee in good standing who desires a telecommuting arrangement submits a written email request to their supervisor and Vice President/Dean with a proposal.
+- An employee in good standing who desires a telecommuting or remote work arrangement submits a written email request to their supervisor and Vice President/Dean with a proposal.

 - Once requested, the manager and employee determine if the requested arrangement is informal or formal, or pursuant to a campus crisis.

 a.
-If the requested arrangement is temporary and deemed informal, completion of USF’s Telecommuting Agreement is not required, but the arrangement must be documented by the supervisor.
+If the requested arrangement is deemed informal, completion of USF’s Telecommuting Agreement is not required, but the arrangement must be documented by the supervisor.

 b.
-If the requested arrangement is long-term and deemed formal, the supervisor and employee must evaluate the suitability of a telecommuting arrangement, paying particular attention to the Rules and Guidelines listed in this Policy.
+If the requested arrangement is formal, the supervisor and Vice President/Dean, and employee must evaluate the suitability of a telecommuting or remote work arrangement, paying particular attention to the Rules and Guidelines listed in this Policy.

-- The supervisor determines if the telecommuting request is denied or granted.
+- The supervisor and Vice President/Dean determines if the telecommuting request is denied or granted.

-- The supervisor shall send a copy of any signed agreement to Human Resources at email@example.com.
+- The supervisor must send a copy of any signed agreement to Human Resources and to ITS.
 HARD COPIES ARE NOT ACCEPTED.

 Rules and Guidelines

-- Discuss the employee’s job responsibilities and determine if their position is appropriate for a telecommuting arrangement.
+- Discuss the employee’s job responsibilities and determine if their position is appropriate for a telecommuting or remote work arrangement.

-- Examples of jobs that may be suitable for telecommuting arrangements include those that have minimal face-to-face interaction, heavy data entry tasks, or specific objectives and performance standards that can be measured.
+- Examples of jobs that may be suitable for telecommuting or remote work arrangements include those that have minimal face-to-face interaction, heavy data entry tasks, or specific objectives and performance standards that can be measured.

-- Examples of jobs that may not be suitable for telecommuting arrangements include those that require frequent face-to-face interaction, onsite customer support, access to onsite confidential documents, or managerial responsibilities.
+- Examples of jobs that may not be suitable for telecommuting or remote work arrangements include those that require frequent face-to-face interaction, onsite customer support or access to onsite confidential documents.